-- The EcoCampus programme begins in Latvia with two universities.
+- The FEE EcoCampus programme begins in Latvia with two universities.

-- The EcoCampus programme begins in Slovenia.
+- The FEE EcoCampus programme begins in Slovenia.
 Two faculties join.

 - The FEE EcoCampus programme begins in Serbia.

-- The EcoCampus programme begins in Spain, Singapore and Bermuda.
+- The FEE EcoCampus programme begins in Spain, Singapore and Bermuda.

 - The FEE EcoCampus programme begins in Croatia.

 - FEE EcoCampus sets up formal EcoCampus Working Group.